Frequently Asked Questions

 The findings of the pilot projects and corresponding stakeholder input will inform FDA’s report to Congress, which will include FDA recommendations for improving product tracing.
 In addition, FDA will use the information from these most current pilot projects as well previous pilots studies, public meetings, and information FDA has gathered over the last several years to inform the rulemaking process to establish recordkeeping requirements for high-risk foods to help in tracing products.

 Yes.
-Congress has established certain recordkeeping requirements, including the following:
+Congress has established certain specifics about these recordkeeping requirements, including the following:

 - they must be science-based;